 Freestanding Bathtubs: For A Bathing Experience You Can Afford And Enjoy

 This year, many homeowners are looking to add square footage to their master bathrooms to make room for a freestanding bathtub.
-Specifically, sacrificing a closet in an adjacent room or hall is fast becoming a go-to way to create a tub niche as homeowners embrace the idea of having a “destination bathtub” to provide a getaway within their master suite.
-Now, to be fair, after years of volatility in what’s considered a “must have” feature for a master bathroom, I can understand a reluctance to embrace yet another big trend, but honestly I think the freestanding bathtub might be here to stay.
-The shower vs bathtub debate that’s raged for years now largely revolves around trying to create a luxurious bathing experience that can be enjoyed by someone with a busy schedule.
-Freestanding bathtubs not only look great, but they fill up quickly and without requiring extensive plumbing upgrades, which makes them both more affordable and easier to actually use on a regular basis than either a whirlpool tub or an ornate custom shower.
+Specifically, sacrificing a closet in an adjacent room or hall is fast becoming a go-to way to create a tub niche.
+Homeowners want a “destination bathtub” – -aka, a getaway within their master suite.
+After years of volatility in what designers consider a “must have” feature for a master bathroom, I understand a reluctance to embrace yet another big trend.
+But I think the freestanding bathtub is here to stay.
+The shower vs bathtub debate largely revolves around creating a luxurious bathing experience that can be enjoyed by someone with a busy schedule.
+Freestanding bathtubs not only look great, but they fill up quickly and don’t require extensive plumbing upgrades.
+That means they’re more affordable and easier to use regularly than a whirlpool tub or custom shower.

 Rule Number One: Convenience Above All